crotwell/TauP/src/doc/sphinx/source/taup_setsac.rst

 Note that triplicated phases are a problem as there is only one spot to put a time.
-For example, in iasp91 S has three arrivals at 20~degrees but only one can be put into the choosen header.
+For example, in iasp91 S has three arrivals at 20~degrees but only one can be put into the chosen header.
 TauP SetSac assumes that the first arrival is the most important, and uses it.
 Additional header variables may be appended for the times of the multiples.
 For example, S-458 would put the first S arrival into header :code:`t4` and the second into :code:`t5` and the third into :code:`t8`.